Cruising the River Seine

-The inimitable Seine is France’s best-known river, a mighty waterway rising northwest of Burgundy’s Dijon and flowing though Paris before emptying into the English Channel at Le Havre.
-The Seine is a superlative river, taking travellers on a romantic journey from the French capital of Pairs to the historic landscapes of Normandy, travelling past ruined abbeys, medieval castles, verdant countryside, cider orchards, bustling towns and forests filled with wild boar.
+The inimitable Seine is France’s best-known river, a mighty waterway rising northwest of Burgundy’s Dijon and flowing through Paris before emptying into the English Channel at Le Havre.
+The Seine is a superlative river, taking travellers on a romantic journey from the French capital of Paris to the historic landscapes of Normandy, travelling past ruined abbeys, medieval castles, verdant countryside, cider orchards, bustling towns and forests filled with wild boar.
 Sailing down sweeping bends on a Seine river cruise you’ll typically sail between Paris and Honfleur via Chantilly, Giverny, Vernon and Rouen – through the Seine’s fabled landscapes that inspired Monet, Cezanne and Matisse.

 France is the epitome of joie de vivre – the country of fine cheese, finer wine, patisseries, chateaus, the City of Lights and the Cote d’Azur.
-France is a fantastic cruise destination, with ports dotted along its coastline and tranquil river running through its historic heartlands and winelands.
-Wander through the chateaus and museums of the former empire, head to northern France for rugged coastline and Gothic architecture, while the south holds sun-baked stone villages, lavender fields and luscious rose vineyards.
+France is a fantastic cruise destination, with ports dotted along its coastline and a tranquil river running through its historic heartlands and winelands.
+Off your Seine cruise wander through the chateaus and museums of the former empire, head to northern France for rugged coastline and Gothic architecture, while the south holds sun-baked stone villages, lavender fields and luscious rose vineyards.

 Honfleur is a charming port town in Normandy on the Seine estuary, recognisable for its jumble of tall almost squished buildings and charming harbour packed with tall-mast yachts.
-A popular day trip for chic Parisian families and painters like Monet, the seaside town is surrounded by lush hillside and is full of maritime charm, closely resembling the charming ports of Devon and Cornwall.
-The most charm can be found in the Vieux Bassin (Old Harbour) and historic quarter with its cobbled lanes of timbered buildings, art galleries and al fresco brasseries.
+A popular day trip for chic Parisian families and painters like Monet, the seaside town is surrounded by lush hillsides and is full of maritime charm, closely resembling the charming ports of Devon and Cornwall.
+The most charm can be found in the Vieux Bassin (Old Harbour) and the historic quarter with its cobbled lanes of timbered buildings, art galleries and alfresco brasseries.
 For history-loving travellers, it’s also the gateway to the haunting beaches of Normandy where the D-Day landings took place.
 With so much history and culture, Honfleur is a must-see on a Seine river cruise.

 Rouen is a city steeped in history, the site of many plagues, a fire and English occupation during the Hundred Years War.
-As a result Rouen is one of the most fascinating cities in Normandy, greeting travellers with medieval and historical treasures at every corner like the soaring Gothic cathedral and narrow alleys of beautiful wood-fronted houses.
+As a result, Rouen is one of the most fascinating cities in Normandy, greeting travellers with medieval and historical treasures at every corner like the soaring Gothic cathedral and narrow alleys of beautiful wood-fronted houses.
 The best Seine river cruises will stop here for you to take in the history.
-Rouen is also the site where French heroin Joan of Arc was burned a the stake, and visiting the new Historical Jeanne d’Arc Museum is a must – a multimedia and immersive experience in the location of her second trial.
+Rouen is also the site where French heroine Joan of Arc was burned a the stake, and visiting the new Historical Jeanne d’Arc Museum is a must – a multimedia and immersive experience in the location of her second trial.

-From the twinkling Eiffel Tower to grand Champs Élysees, the Louvre and Notre Dame to the Sacre Couer in Bohemian Montmartre, Paris is ever bit as magical s you can imagine.
-The City of Light is one of the world’s most captivating capitals, sitting on the banks of the river Seine and a leader in fashion, food, culture and art.
-On the banks of the Seine you can see the gargoyles of the Gothic Notre Dame Cathedral, pop into the Musée d'Orsay and make your way up to the Arc de Triomphe past swanky shops and eateries like Ladurée.
+From the twinkling Eiffel Tower to grand Champs Élysees, the Louvre and Notre Dame to the Sacre Couer in Bohemian Montmartre, Paris is every bit as magical as you can imagine.
+The City of Light is one of the world’s most captivating capitals, sitting on the banks of the River Seine and a leader in fashion, food, culture and art.
+On the banks of the Seine, you can see the gargoyles of the Gothic Notre Dame Cathedral, pop into the Musée d'Orsay and make your way up to the Arc de Triomphe past swanky shops and eateries like Ladurée.
 High up on the hill you’ll find artsy Montmartre, its heyday in Belle Époque Paris and home to rustic, absinthe bars, the Moulin Rouge and the Sacré-Coeur basilica.
 Paris is undoubtedly the star of a Seine river cruise.

 Palais de Versailles